RavleenKK/CrowdCountingShanghaiTech/README.md

 # CSRNet with CBAM Attention for Crowd Counting

 A deep learning-based crowd counting system using the ShanghaiTech Part A dataset.
-The project enhances a dilated CNN architecture by integrating CBAM attention to improve focus on relevant crowd regions and suppress background noise.
+The project improves a dilated CNN architecture by integrating CBAM attention to focus on relevant crowd regions and suppress background noise.

 ## Features

-- Crowd counting from input images
+- Crowd counting from images
 - Density map generation
-- VGG-16 based feature extraction
+- VGG-16 feature extraction
 - Dilated convolutional backend
 - CBAM channel and spatial attention
-- MAE and RMSE based evaluation
+- MAE and RMSE evaluation

 ## Tech Stack